-There are regions of ocean which have a lot of rain fall.
-Rain helps to add freshwater at the surface dilutes the seawater, which helps to reduce the salinity and density of water.
-Main land areas near which the rivers add fresh water to sea, the salinity and density will be less.
-The ocean near Antarctic regions has a low salinity which is around 34 ppt, and it is less near the Arctic region where salinity is low as 30 ppt.
+There are regions of ocean which have a lot of rainfall.
+Rain, which helps to add freshwater at the surface, dilutes the seawater, which helps to reduce the salinity and density of water.
+Main land area, where rivers add fresh water to sea, the salinity and density is less.
+The ocean near the Antarctic regions has a low salinity, which is around 34 ppt and the one near the Arctic region has salinity as low as 30 ppt.

-Aquarius mission initiate by NASA, aims to map the salinity at the surface of the ocean.
-This will help to improve our understanding of the Earth’s climate system, has produced a map that demonstrates the salt levels in the oceans around the globe.
+Aquarius mission initiated by NASA aims to map the salinity at the surface of the ocean.
+This will help to improve our understanding of the Earth’s climate system.
+The mission has produced a map that demonstrates the salt levels in the oceans around the globe.
 Data collected by Aquarius mission has shown the varying salinity patterns across different places.
 The Arabian Sea appears to have higher salt content than the Bay of Bengal because it is nestled up against the dry Middle East.
 Bay of Bengal gets more rain fall due to intense monsoon rains and also it receives freshwater from the Ganges and other large rivers from India.
-The Amazon River releases a large amount of freshwater which heads toward east and reach Africa or it moves north to reach the Caribbean, depending upon seasonal currents.
-This large discharge of freshwater current makes the ocean to be less salty around it vicinity.
+Similarly, the Amazon river releases a large amount of freshwater which heads towards east and reaches Africa or it moves northwards to reach the Caribbean, depending upon seasonal currents.
+This large discharge of freshwater current makes the ocean to be less salty around its vicinity.